top of page

 Once I know my bag count, I stage everything.

 I like having two buckets of water ready to go before I start mixing.
 That way, I’m not scrambling mid-mix.
-I’m moving efficiently because SLU doesn’t wait for you.
+I’m moving efficiently because SLU cures fast.

 For LevelQuik, I mixed at 5.5 quarts of water per bag.
 I like a bucket liner that has measurement lines because it makes this simple.
 I’ve also used paint buckets with measurement marks before, but the bucket liner is just slick.
 You drop it in, measure, mix, and cleanup is easy.